Back to DWU AI Articles

 Charlotte (CLT) — Second Hub and Growth Market

-Charlotte Douglas International Airport is American's second-largest hub, with the airline controlling approximately 188 destinations and 88%+ market share.
-CLT serves the Research Triangle (Raleigh-Durham) and Charlotte banking centers and is rapidly becoming one of America's fastest-growing metropolitan areas.
-American's hub status at CLT provides competitive insulation and pricing power.
+Charlotte Douglas International Airport is American's second-largest hub, with 188 destinations and 88%+ market share (BTS T-100 2024).
+CLT serves the Research Triangle (Raleigh-Durham) and Charlotte banking centers.
+The Charlotte metropolitan area population grew 2.3% YoY from 2020–2024 (U.S. Census Bureau), representing population growth of 2.3% YoY from 2020–2024 (U.S. Census Bureau).
+American's hub status at CLT provides high market share and pricing influence (88% share, BTS T-100 2024).

 Miami (MIA) — Caribbean and Latin American Gateway